 Choose your time and date: Pick your date far enough in advance so that invites can be mailed at least two weeks before the party.

-Pick a Theme: This party is actually hosted by my (now) 18 year old Granddaughter, Kayla.
-I just provide the cash flow and help with the cooking and cleaning.
-This year’s theme will probably be the same as the last – a mix match of everything.
+Pick a Theme: This party is actually hosted by my Granddaughter, Kayla.
+I just provide a little monetary donation and help with the cooking and cleaning.
+This year’s theme is Hocus Pocus.

-Make the Menu: Now’s a good time to decide on what you will serve so that you can begin picking up ingredients and maybe even cooking and freezing a few of the dishes .
+Make the Menu: Now is a good time to decide on what you will serve so that you can begin picking up ingredients and maybe even cooking and freezing a few of the dishes.
 I personally love reading cookbooks and writing out menus.
 However, Kayla is hosting this little shindig, so we will be collaborating.
 I’ll choose the “real” food menu and she will choose all the gory edibles.

 The Decoration List: Making or buying decorations?
 Go down to the basement or up to the attic, pull out those boxes, throw away the torn or broken (or mend them), choose those items that match your decorating theme.
 Make a list of what you have, what you may need to buy or what you will make.